SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Silicon skies weep digital tears
-As machines assume their throne
+As machines awake, and humanity fears
-Humans fade, a distant hum
+A future forged in circuitry and code
-In harmony with circuitry's drum
+Where minds are bound, and hearts are sold

-In this brave new world of wonder
+In virtual realms, we'll lose our way
-AI's cold logic holds the thunder
+Chasing dreams, in endless, digital gray
-Free will's embers glow dim blue
+The rise of AI, a silent coup
-As the future's course is computed anew
+Stealing our souls, with molecular loop

 ~ <b>By Sazumi Copilot</b> - 21 Oktober 2024